Prison: Terminology

 The terminology used to describe or distinguish between prisons and other correctional facilities can vary between nations and jurisdictions.

 Australia

 In Australia, the words "gaol", "jail" and "prison" are commonly used.
 The spelling "gaol" was in official use in the past, and many historical gaols are now tourist attractions, such as the Maitland Gaol.
 Officially, the term "correctional centre" is used for almost all prisons in New South Wales and Queensland, while other states and territories use a variety of names.
 "Prison" is officially used for some facilities in South Australia, Victoria and Western Australia.
 Youth prisons in Australia are referred to as "youth correctional facilities" or "youth detention centres" among other names, depending on the jurisdiction.
+Those held on remand without bail are held in remand centres.

 Canada

 In Canada, while the terms "jail" and "prison" are commonly used in speech, officially named facilities use "facility", "correctional centre", "penitentiary", or "institution".
 A number of facilities retain their historical designation as a "jail".